-2. Signed URI Information Elements
+3. Signed URI Information Elements

-The concept behind URI Signing is based on embedding in the Target CDN URI/Redirection URI a number of information elements that can be validated to ensure the UA has legitimate access to the content.
-These information elements are appended, in an encapsulated form, to the original URI.
+The concept behind URI Signing is based on embedding in either the Signed URI or Signed Token a number of information elements that can be validated to ensure the UA has legitimate access to the content.
+These information elements are appended, in an encapsulated form, to the Original URI to form the Signed URI.
+Alternatively, the encapsulated elements are placed in the Signed Token.